[Agenda] Travel certificates back on the agenda This WEEK

 MEPs will discuss with two judges, Igor Tuleya of the Warsaw district court, and Waldemar Żurek, a former spokesman of the National Judiciary Council, which was unconstitutionally dissolved before the end of its term.

-The controversial Disciplinary Chamber lifted judge Tuleya's immunity last year, and risks imprisonment.
+The controversial Disciplinary Chamber lifted judge Tuleya's immunity last year, and he now risks imprisonment.

 A former president of Poland's Supreme Court, Małgorzata Gersdorf, will also attend.

-The civil liberties committee on Monday will also discuss legal labour migration, with the aim of improving migration rules and attracting manual labour as well as highly-skilled legal migrants and entrepreneurs to Europe.
+The civil liberties committee on Monday will discuss legal labour migration, with the aim of improving migration rules and attracting manual labour as well as highly-skilled legal migrants and entrepreneurs to Europe.

 On Tuesday, MEPs in the development committee will debate the situation in Ethiopia and Sudan with Pekka Haavisto, the special European envoy and foreign affairs minister of Finland after his recent visit to the region.